informalsystems/hermes/guide/src/light_clients.md

 # Light Clients

-Using the light client commands you can add and remove light client peers configuration for the relayer
+Using the `light` command you can add and remove light client peers information to the chain configuration.

 #### Show usage

-To see the available commands run:
+To see the available subcommands for the `light` command run:

 ```shell
 relayer help light